prl-theworkshop/prl-theworkshop.github.io/prl2022-icaps/README.md

 The  workshop solicits work at the intersection of  the fields of  reinforcement learning  and  planning.
-One example  is so-called  goal-directed reinforcement learning,  where a  goal must be  achieved,  and no partial credit  is given for getting  closer to the goal.
-In this case,  a usual metric is  success rate.
+One example  is so-called  goal-directed reinforcement learning,  where a  goal must be  achieved,  and no partial credit  is given for

+getting  closer to the goal.
+In this c
+Veronique Ventosase,  a usual metric is  success rate.
 We also solicit work solely in one area that can influence advances in the other so long as the connections are *clearly articulated* in the submission.